speirsluke/classnames-bem-sass/README.md

 - Create a `Datepicker` component.
 It should have 2 parts
   - A text input which displays the date selected
   - A popup div underneath which displays a list of dates for current month
-- When the component receives a blur event display the popup div underneath it.
-Hide the popup when component receives a blur event.
+- When the component receives a `focus` event display the popup div underneath it.
+Hide the popup when component receives a `blur` event.
 - Display current month name and a list of dates for current month in the popup.
 You may want to use the `moment` library to help you.
 - When a date in popup is clicked display the date selected date in the text input part of the component in 'DD-MM-YYYY' format.
 - When the input already has a date value, display the date in popup with a dark background